oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce/README.md

      nmake fpga
      ```

 *Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not support Windows*.
-Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.
+Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.<br>
+*Note:* If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
+You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

  ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Examining the Reports
-Locate `report.html` in the `loop_coalesce_report.prj/reports/` or `loop_coalesce_s10_pac_report.prj/reports/` directory.
+Locate `report.html` in the `loop_coalesce_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 On the main report page, scroll down to the section titled `Compile Estimated Kernel Resource Utilization Summary`.
 Each kernel name ends in the loop_coalesce attribute argument used for that kernel, e.g., KernelCompute<2> uses a loop_coalesce argument of 2.
 You can verify that the number of registers, MLABs and DSPs used for each kernel decreases after nested loops are coalesced.